It has long been the voting method of choice – and necessity – for out-of-state college students and military service members serving overseas.

 Can someone else pick up my mail-in ballot?

-Yes, as long as that person is an immediate family member, legal guardian or someone you have officially designated to pick up your ballot by filling out this form.
+Yes, no earlier than 9 days before Election Day, and as long as that person is someone you have officially designated to pick up your ballot by filling out this form.

 Here’s what they will need:

 - Your address